Exodus-Privacy/website/content/page/faq.en.md

 #### **How are the applications analyzed?**

 We do not decompile applications, as this is not allowed.
-We perform a static analysis of APKs and compare Java classes with a list of trackers.
+We perform a static analysis of APKs and compare Java class names with a list of trackers.
 If there is a match, then the tracker is present.
 A more detailed description is available in [this post](/en/post/exodus_static_analysis/).

 #### **What about iOS apps?**

 Apple's DRMs strictly forbid us to investigate so we can not say.
-However, the applications of both OS are often made by the same teams or agencies.
-The suspicions are strong that the trackers of one are also in the other.
+However, the applications of both OS are often made by the same teams/agencies and the trackers’ SDKs are often available for both Android and iOS.
+The suspicions are therefore strong that the trackers of one are also in the other.

 #### **Are there any false positives and/or false negatives in your reports?**